 Cocaine comes from the coca plant of South America.
 The leaves of this plant have been used by centuries by the native people for a high, but also for medical reasons.
 The leaves can help with pain, fatigue, indigestion, altitude sickness, asthma, and rheumatism.
 They chew the leaves of the coca plant, make them into a tea, and use them in compresses.
 Most cocaine, and therefore crack, in the U.S. was processed in and smuggled from Colombia.

-What Are the Consequences of Smoking Crack?
+What Are the Consequences of Crack Cocaine Addiction?

 Both crack and cocaine are extremely dangerous drugs.
 Using either one just once can cause death.
 Those who survive the initial use become tolerant to it and start using it in larger quantities and more frequently to maintain a high.
 This leads very quickly to addiction.